rug-compling/dact/cookbook/index.md

 ## Query pipelines

 As a special extension to XPATH, DACT supports the use of a query pipeline.
 A query pipeline is a sequence of queries separated by the special string "+|+".
-Only document for which the N-th query succeeds are input for the N+1 query.
+Only documents for which the N-th query succeeds are input for the N+1-th query.
 An important motivation for query pipelines is efficiency.
 Consider the query:

     //node[%obj1_drinken%]